As a consulting dermatologist who has worked for the British National Health Service and in private practice, she really knows her stuff.

 She’s also not touting for “big beauty” and is happy to explain that you really don’t need to spend top dollar to develop a high-quality skin care regime which leaves you feeling amazing without breaking the bank.

 If you want to tackle acne, aging, dryness or another skin complaint then she spells out everything you’d want to know in order to tackle the problem too.

 We really liked the tone of this guide and felt that it lived up to its “no-nonsense” claim.

 There’s a lot here but it’s never overwhelming or unhelpful.
 This should be a must have on everyone’s bookshelf.

 You can find The Skincare Bible: Your No-Nonsense Guide to Great Skin on Amazon.

-For additional information on natural skincare don’t miss our Guide to Natural Beauty for 2020.
+For additional information on natural skincare don’t miss our Guide to Natural Beauty.